ABadNameSniper/monarch_bot/README.md

 4) profit

 ## How to run:
-1) go to the Discord developer portal
-2) Make an application, then a bot
+1) go to the Discord developer portal, make an application, make a bot, and then keep that token handy
-3) go get the bot's token, export it into your environment
-4) run setup, and then switch_monarch as needed (i have systemd run it once a day, since i use arch btw, but Cron or Task Scheduler should work fine)
+2) run setup from your terminal, and then switch_monarch as needed (i have systemd run it once a day, since i use arch btw, but Cron or Task Scheduler should work just as well)

 ## TODO
-* test animated server icons
+* test if animated server icons completely break or show a static image
-* ~~change "presence-assurance" method from checking if everyone on the list is in the server to retrying if selected monarch is not in the server~~
-    * check if this works
-* generate `.bat` and `.sh` scripts on startup
 * clean up detritus code